 Judging from real-world experience, it was apparent that the limiting factor in the event would not be power, but traction.
-In order to help improve traction, the batteries, which are the heaviest component of the snowmobile, were partially placed directly over the track.
-This dramatically improved traction without overly affecting handling.
-In order to test the snowmobile's performance in the drawbar pull, the back end of the snowmobile was attached to the back end of a truck with a tow strap and force meter.
+We may use studs to increase performance depending course conditions.
+To test the snowmobile's performance in the drawbar pull, the back end of the snowmobile was attached to the back end of a truck with a tow strap and force meter.
 The truck was shifted into neutral, and the snowmobile began pulling it at 6.4 km/h (4 mi/h).

 Once this speed was attained, the brakes on the truck were slowly applied to progressively increase the resistance the snowmobile was pulling against, until traction was lost.
 The highest measured force was recorded.
-The force
+The force meter used was simply a piece of 25.4 mm (1 in)